orthecreedence/cl-async/_posts/2012-11-07-missing-coroutines-in-common-lisp.md

 via continuations, but Common Lisp does not support continuations.
-Coroutines can also be implemented via direct stack manipulation, but Common Lisp does not support direct stack manipulation (aside from the catch/throw, block/return directives and the condition system).
+Coroutines can also be implemented via direct stack manipulation, but Common Lisp does not support direct stack manipulation (aside from the catch/throw, block/return directives and the condition system, which are not sufficient).

 Not only does Common Lisp not support the building blocks to make coroutines, as far as I know, the lisp implementations themselves don't expose interfaces to